Vikas-Giri/CityLife360-PowerBI-Dashboard/README.md

 3. Commit changes and push to your fork.
 4. Open a Pull Request describing the change, include screenshots for UI changes, and link related issues.

-(If you want stricter rules, add a CONTRIBUTING.md file with templates and branch rules.)

 ---